11 Top-Rated Beaches in Florida

 4 Clearwater Beach

-On the Gulf Coast, Clearwater Beach offers an excellent escape from the city rush of nearby Tampa, and is one of the best beaches along the western shores of Florida.
+On the Gulf Coast, Clearwater Beach offers an excellent escape from the city rush of nearby Tampa and is one of the best beaches along the western shores of Florida.
 This wide band of soft sand is excellent for walking, parking a beach chair, and swimming.
 There are also plenty of things to do in the area, the most popular being a visit to Clearwater Marine Aquarium, home to Winter, a dolphin with a prosthetic tail who became famous as the star of the film Dolphin Tale.
 Clearwater is also home to the Philadelphia Phillies' spring training, as well as the annual Clearwater Jazz Festival.

 Accommodation: Where to Stay in Clearwater

-Fort Lauderdale Beach in some ways resembles Miami Beach.
-Backed by a boardwalk and located in front of hotels, the beach is the center of the tourist area in Fort Lauderdale.
-People come here to soak up the sun, walk or rollerblade along the walk, play games, and enjoy the view.
-The beach is also the scene of various events and entertainment, from street performances to concerts.
+Fort Lauderdale Beach in some ways resembles Miami Beach, backed by a boardwalk lined with hotels and restaurants.
+The beach is the center of the tourist area in Fort Lauderdale, where people come to soak up the sun, walk or rollerblade along the boardwalk, play games, and enjoy the view.
+The beach and boardwalk are also host to various events and entertainment, from street performances to concerts.
 Two of the beach's seven miles is heavily staffed with lifeguards, which are on duty year-round.
 Other activities are available to tourists, including scuba diving, snorkeling, and jet-skiing.
 This area is also home to several top resorts, which are particularly popular with families.

 Accommodation: Where to Stay in Fort Lauderdale